 It’s also quiet, meaning your neighbours won’t be banging on the walls every time you turn it on for a 5k run.
 But if you consider yourself a serious runner looking to put in hours of pounding out hard miles, you might want to consider one of the other options.

-A higher-end treadmill that features the ability to fold into a smaller space via its intelligent SpaceSaver Design, making it easy to quickly shrink it down in size.
+A higher-end treadmill that features the ability to fold into a smaller space via its intelligent SpaceSaver Design, the ProForm Pro 2000 Folding Treadmill (link to our full review) makes it easy to quickly shrink it down in size.
 It also features EasyLift Assist, which aids you in moving the treadmill once it’s folded.

 The higher price point of this machine means that it’s aimed more at the more serious runners in the treadmill market – those looking to maximise their time on the belt and get the most out of different types of running workouts.

-It features a 7in touchscreen which links to iFit, which, for an annual extra subscription cost of £337, will supply you with a wide range of live or on-demand workouts (although it comes packaged with 12-month subscription for free).
+It features a 7-inch touchscreen which links to iFit, which, for an annual extra subscription cost, will supply you with a wide range of live or on-demand workouts (although it comes packaged with a 12-month subscription for free).

 This is a bigger treadmill that provides plenty of room for all kinds of different workouts.
 Bowflex’s Treadmill 22 has a wide range of incline options, going down to -5% if you want to simulate downhill running, and up to 15% for grinding out hill repeats.